 How To Think Critically During The Democratic Debates

 Tonight starts another round of Democratic Debates.
 This is after what feels like a long journey of hearing a new person announcing their run for presidency in 2020.
-This is the second Democratic Nominee Debate round meant to help narrow down this saturated field to one Democratic Candidate who will face Donald Trump in 2020.
+This is the third Democratic Nominee Debate round meant to help narrow down this saturated field to one Democratic Candidate who will face Donald Trump in 2020.

 Some of you may have already made up your mind on who you’re going to vote in the primary.
 Some of you may not even know who most of these people are (if you need a little refresher, check out my look on the past and current policies set in place by the candidates).
 That’s okay.
 Regardless of where you stand on the 2020 election, I urge you to watch these debates.
 Watch these debates and listen to each of the candidates directly instead of hearing second-hand information and other people’s opinions on the news or Twitter.
 It’s important to make up your own mind in this election and choose to vote for a candidate that truly reflects your values and what you want for our future.